IABTechLab/uid2docs/workflows/workflow-overview-buy-side.md

 For details, see [DSP Integration Guide](../api/v2/guides/dsp-guide.md).

-Optionally, if a DSP wants to generate UID2s themselves from directly identifying information (DII), they can also follow the [Third-Party Data Provider Workflow](workflow-overview-3p-data-provider.md).
+Optionally, if DSPs want to generate UID2s themselves from directly identifying information (DII), they can also follow the [Third-Party Data Provider Workflow](workflow-overview-3p-data-provider.md).